Defense Evasion, Red Teaming

 So let’s reboot into our command prompt and create a user as in our case we have named it as “ignite”.
 A user can be created by using the command: net user ignite /add

-Now, that the user has been created we need to activate it, which can be done by running the command: net user ignite /active:yes
+Now that you have created the user, you need to activate it by running the command: net user ignite /active:yes

 We will hide the user “ignite” by running the command: